 Polyphonic music consists of multiple voices, which accompany each other.
 The practical training to write polyphonic music is traditionally called counterpoint.
 Over the centuries, many counterpoint textbooks were written.
 Different textbooks often cover different musical styles.
 Today, two style families are taught most frequently.
 One approach is oriented in Renaissance music and the composer Palestrina in particular.
 Johann Joseph Fux wrote on this approach in 1725 titled Gradus ad Parnassum, a treatise on counterpoint.
 Whereas in the first approach harmonic considerations are at best secondary, the other – and historically younger – approach teaches how to compose polyphonic music that expresses a harmonic progression.
 Baroque music, for example, usually follows this approach.

 The 20th and 21st century saw further developments of polyphonic music.
 These are rarely covered by counterpoint textbooks, but nevertheless have been addressed in musical CSPs.
 There exist several systems creating polyphonic music by means of constraint programming.
-Scholastic counterpoint features a particular strict set of rules when compared with other music theory subdisciplines, for example, rhythm or form.
+Scholastic counterpoint features a particularly strict set of rules when compared with other music theory subdisciplines, for example, rhythm or form.
 A strict rule set makes formal modelling easier, which explains why counterpoint has been of great interest for designers of rule-based systems.
 Nevertheless, harmonic counterpoint has rarely been addressed, because it is more complex, as it implies a theory of harmony model.

 Kemal Ebcioglu, in 1980, proposed a system for creating two-part florid counterpoint: to a given cantus firmus (“fixed song”) the system composes a matching voice, which is rhythmically independent.
 The author lists almost 50 implemented counterpoint constraints, which include complex high-level constraints such as ‘the pitches of different local maxima (i.e., melodic peaks) within three measures of the voice are unique’.
 Sources for compositional constraints were Joseph Marx and Charles Koechlin.
 Because their rules were insufficient for automatic composition, Ebcioglu added rules of his own.
 The search strategy embeds heuristics that prefer steps to skips and note pitches that have not occurred before.